suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

 ###### Currently facing issues hosting the application on heroku.
 As soon as I am able to I'll like the live application here.
 Until then please check the demo below.

 Please refer to the demo video below to understand how it works.
-(No audio available for the damo)
+(No audio available for the demo)

 [![Demo VIDEO](https://img.youtube.com/vi/nUsHQdB7eYU/0.jpg)](https://www.youtube.com/watch?v=nUsHQdB7eYU)

-*This is version 1 of the web applicaiton*
+*This is version 1 of the web application*

 ## About the Web app.

-With this web applicaiton I aim to provide a free open source method for people to visualize and understand various technical indicators.
+With this web application I aim to provide a free open source method for people to visualize and understand various technical indicators.
-People can use this applicaiton to select various technical indicators and then visualize and interact with them.
+People can use this application to select various technical indicators and then visualize and interact with them.
 This can help new financial engineers get a better understanding of how various parameters of a technical indicator will affect the way we execute trades.
 It uses the technical analysis library available for python and Plotly's interactive visualization tools to provide the user with a dynamically changing and interactive tool.

 Since this is just version 1 of the application I am yet to fix a lot of bugs and improve on it.
 So do bear with some of the little nuances.
 In case you would like to send any suggestions please email me at [sashanksurya9wj@gmail.com](sashanksurya9wj@gmail.com).